colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ADSes are not included in the file's size when you run `dir` or `ls`.
 Nor are they included in directory listings by default.
 They can be shown by calling `dir /r`, or with the Sysinternals `streams.exe` tool.
 And if you're feeling ambitious, you can even use the C `FindFirstStreamW` and `FindNextStreamW` functions to find them yourself.

 ADSes are stored as part of a file's Master File Table (MFT) records.
 The MFT is exactly what it sounds like--the place in NTFS where all of your files' metadata (and some actual data) live.
-Each of the several attributes in a given MFT entry may be resident (they are stored within the entry itself) or non-resident (they are stored in a cluster somewhere, like file data).
 In addition to the boring stuff like file names, creation time, and DOS attributes, MFT file records house one or more `$DATA` attributes.

 The `$DATA` attribute header contains much what you would expect--its own length, the length of any data it is storing internally, the cluster numbers of the data it is storing externally, and so on.
 It also, however, has fields for an optional name for itself.
 See, the "real file" is a stream just like all the ADSes--it's just unnamed.
 Thus, another common thing to call ADSes is "named streams."